d-jo/scorpions-import-backend/README.md

 # Executing the code
-Running the testing file upload server

-First, you need to set the FLASK_APP environment variable

-(Linux): `export FLASK_APP=scorpions_backend`

-(Windows): `set FLASK_APP=scorpions_backend.py`

-Then you can run the app with:
+`cd` into the `webapi` folder, then you can run the app with:

 `flask run`

-To run the sample document parsing code, you can run the file `document_parsing.py` with
+To run the sample document parsing code, you can run the file `webapi/files/document_parsing.py` with

 `python document_parsing.py`